 Disability Support Services

-It is the policy of Schoolcraft College that no person shall, on the basis of race, color, national origin, gender, age, marital status, creed, or disability, be excluded from participation in, be denied benefits of, or be subjected to discrimination during any program or activity or in employment.
+It is the policy of Schoolcraft College that no person shall, on the basis of race, religion, color, gender, age, marital status, disability, sexual orientation, and/or national origin be excluded from participation in, be denied benefits of, or be subjected to discrimination during any program or activity or in employment.

 The Disabilities Support Services office assists the College in ensuring equal access to programs and activities by facilitating accommodations and by providing encouragement and support for individuals with disabilities.
 Schoolcraft College strives to make all of its web resources accessible to individuals with disabilities.